-My first thought with Notion was to always create a Studio Room for customer to view designer fashion by appointment.
-I want to create this because more and more people are predominant busy so why not create a concept shopping experience with more flexible viewing times that suits the customers needs.
+My first thought with Notion was to always create a Studio Room for the customer to view designer fashion by appointment.
+I want to create this because more and more people are predominant busy so why not create a concept shopping experience with more flexible viewing times that suits the customer’s needs.

-From the web platform to the Studio Room, Notion is about enhancing the customer experience in every way possible because you the customer are number one.
+From the web platform to the Studio Room, Notion is about enhancing the customer experience in every way possible because the customer are number one.

 Just as important the designers are my customers as well, so to complement the web platform the Studio Room will offer a unique shopping experience different from the standard retail.
 A feeling that the customer is walking into an atmosphere of Hygge.
-I love scandinavian styling it is clean and simple and helps to creates a Hygge atmosphere.
+I love Scandinavian styling it is clean and simple and helps to creates a Hygge atmosphere.
 Our garments from the designers are all displayed on absolutely stunning white racking from Normann Copenhagen, which is completed with beautiful pieces of art from Gillie and Marc and Love Warriors.
-We want our Studio Room to be stress-free, light, comfortable and easy, to create a special shopping experience that creates a special moment that people will remember.
+We want our Studio Room to be stress-free, light, comfortable, and easy, to create a special shopping experience that creates a special moment that people will remember.

 For details on the Studio Room contact Megan at firstname.lastname@example.org

 What is Hygge?